-During the COVID-19 pandemic and government-mandated social distancing efforts, our funeral ministry has necessarily changed some of its ways of doing things.
+During the COVID-19 pandemic and government-mandated social distancing, our funeral ministry has necessarily changed some procedures.
 A summary of the new guidelines can be found here.

 A Christian Funeral encompasses all the ways we mark the death of a loved one.
 This includes the time of passing and saying goodbye, burial and the grieving process.